Intensive outpatient treatment for children with Selective Mutism

 Family Team Meetings are offered to help a child's family, friends, teachers and others to learn more about Selective Mutism and what they can do to best help the child move forward.
 Education about SM, the do's and the dont's about working with a child with SM, and tricks of the trade will be discussed.
 Intensive sessions in your child's school can also be scheduled.
 Call or email Heidi to schedule or for more info.

-Camp is full for the year.
+Due to COVID, we've postponed our annual winter camp to the summer of 2021.
+Registration is now open!
 Camp has a capacity for 10 students.
 Camp fills up fast so call even if you are interested.
 Each student will be paired up with a peer and a therapist/mentor.
 If enough teens sign up, we will do a specific teen group that week after school.
 If you're interested, contact Heidi to see if this is a good option for your child.
 If you are a parent or a professional who wants to learn more about treating SM, call and see how you can participate.

 The cost includes: